slateci/slateci.github.io/_docs/quickstart/overview-content.md

     </div>
 </div>

-## Add your site to SLATE
+## Add your Kubernetes cluster to SLATE

-If your site is interested in joining the SLATE federation as a Resource Provider, see the [cluster installation docs](https://slateci.io/docs/cluster/) for guidance on installing SLATE on a Kubernetes cluster (and installing the Kubernetes cluster as well, if necessary).
+See the [cluster installation docs](https://slateci.io/docs/cluster/) for guidance on installing SLATE on a Kubernetes cluster (and installing the Kubernetes cluster as well, if necessary).

 <div id="doc-call" class="container-fluid doc-call-container ">
     <div class="row doc-call-row">